huddyyeo/high_freq_trading/README.md

 This method returns in 0.05s for 5000 rows, the fastest out of several methods I have tested.
 The added column is (smart_price-SMA).
 The function is then run for 1,5,15,30 minute moving averages.

 We then (linearly) regress this value against edge for a 5 day rolling window.
-Note that we do not fit the intercept.
+Note that we do not fit the intercept (force line through (0,0)).
 The following code is used
 ```
 class LinearRegression(linear_model.LinearRegression):
     """